huss-a/huss-a/README.md

 #  About Me 😁

 Hello!
 My name is Hussain, and my goal is to become a Full Stack Web Developer.
-I started learning Programming with Python, I leanred how to make a discord bot in late October 2020, and I absuloutely loved it.
+I started learning Programming with Python, I learned how to make a discord bot in late October 2020, and I absuloutely loved it.
 Since then, I've moved on to Web Development and I couldn't be happier 😊

 I'm currently working on a React Website to gain more expierience with the framework.